 Firestein himself cautions that not every purchase will be a home run and that chasing hype can be a gamble.
 When luxury authentication experts who make their living from this market are telling you to be careful about timing, that should give anyone pause about treating Birkins like a sure thing.

-Traditional financial planners are often even more blunt about the risks of conflating consumption with investment.
-Certified financial planner Carolyn McClanahan told CNBC, as quoted in the Hindustan Times piece, that “It grosses me out when I see purchases positioned as investments, it hits me the wrong way.”
+Traditional financial planners are often even more direct about the risks of conflating consumption with investment.
+Certified financial planner Carolyn McClanahan told CNBC that purchases being positioned as investments hits her the wrong way.

-There’s also a social dimension that gets obscured when people frame $30,000 handbags as wealth-building tools.
-Jasmine Tucker, vice president of research at the National Women’s Law Center, points out that to be perceived as “belonging” in certain professional and social spaces, women are often expected to spend more on grooming and appearance while still earning less on average than men.
+And there’s a social dimension that gets obscured when people frame $30,000 handbags as wealth-building tools.
+Jasmine Tucker, vice president of research at the National Women’s Law Center, points out that to be perceived as belonging in certain professional and social spaces, women are often expected to spend more on grooming and appearance while still earning less on average than men.

 Despite all these caveats, experts broadly agree on a few sensible rules for anyone seriously considering handbags as part of their portfolio rather than just impulse luxury purchases.